 When to visit Dubrovnik

 Winter can also be an inspiring time to visit, with dramatic colors and conditions, without the crowds, that many photographers, poets, and romantic souls prefer.
 Only three and a half hours' drive away, are the former Olympic ski slopes of Sarajevo.
-Growing rapidly in popularity and foreign interest, the skiing boomed here last Winter, and next season promises more snow.
-What a better Winter duet- imagine skiing the slopes of Sarajevo in the morning, and basking in the Winter sun, while sipping warm toddies overlooking the Old Town harbor after lunch.
+Growing rapidly in popularity and foreign interest, the skiing is increasingly popular here each Winter.
+What better Winter duet- imagine skiing the slopes of Sarajevo in the morning, and basking in the Winter sun, while sipping warm toddies overlooking the Old Town harbor after lunch!

 Getting to Dubrovnik